-There can be a lot of confusion as to what osteopathy treatments work, what they can do and how they differ from chiropractic treatments, so we managed to put your questions to Katie to give you accurate answers from our resident expert!
+There can be a lot of confusion as to what osteopathy treatments work, what they can do and how they differ from chiropractic treatments, so we managed to put your questions to our wonderful osteopath to give you accurate answers from the expert!

 What’s the difference between osteopathy and chiropractic treatment?